davidfoliveira/node-jstemplate/README.md

 - `html(str)` : Converts some data on something that is safe to use on a HTML page

 - `url(str)` : Converts some data on something linkable (escape)

+- `global` variable : A place where you can store some global data

 ## Questions and suggestions